7am weekday meditations

 Session Structure

-About 15 minutes guided breathing meditation followed by five minutes contemplation on the ‘thought for the day’.
+10 minutes guided breathing meditation followed by ten minutes contemplation on a short excerpt from a Buddhist text.

 How to join